Details

 both Python and Java; you will not actually write any code to construct a 2D array in MP8,

-and while the examples below illustrate 2D arrays, the solution to getPoke
+and while the examples below illustrate 2D arrays, the solution to getPoke is

-a short solution, first to handle the bounds and then to otherwise return the result of 2D array indexing of this.board
+a short solution, first to handle the bounds and then to otherwise return the result of 2D array indexing of this.board.

 $ python3 >>> rows = 2 >>> cols = 3 >>> grid = [] >>> # populate a 2D grid with 2 rows and 3 cols >>> # (in other words, a list of two nested 3-element lists) >>> for i in range(rows): ... row = [] ... for j in range(cols): ... row.append(0); ... grid.append(row) ... >>> grid [[0, 0, 0], [0, 0, 0]] >>> second_row = grid[1] # second row >>> second_row [0, 0, 0] >>> yth_cell = second_row[3] >>> yth_cell 0 >>> # update the 3rd cell in the 2nd row (0-based indexing) >>> # This is equivalent to referring to an update of the (1, 2) coordinate/position in getPoke >>> grid[1][2] = 1 >>> grid [[0, 0, 0], [0, 0, 1]] >>> len(grid) # grid is a list holding 2 lists 2 >>> len(grid[0]) # grid[0] is the first of the 2 nested list, having 3 elements 3 >>> second_row [0, 0, 1] >>> yth_cell = second_row[2] >>> yth_cell 1 >>> grid[1][2] = 2 >>> grid >>> second_row [0, 0, 2]